HobnobMancer/pyrewton/README.md

 Inital plans and devleopment plans are stored within the [Wiki](https://github.com/HobnobMancer/PhD_Project_Scripts/wiki).

+## Requirements

+- Python version 3.7+
+- Virtual environment (Anaconda or miniconda), incorporated code checkers are included in list form in 'requirements.txt'.
+A Miniconda3 environment file is also available in the GitHub repository: 'environment.yml'.
+- OS: Posix or MacOS X

 ## Installation

 The easiest way to install `pyrewton` is to use `pip`:
 `pip3 install -e <path to directory containing pyrewton setup.py>`.
-Pass a path to the **directory** containing the setup.py file, **not** the path to the setup.py file.
+Using this method of installation will install all required Python package dependencies, and create the virtual environment 'pyrewton_env'._Pass the path to the **directory** containing the setup.py file to pip3, **not** the path to the setup.py file._
-Using this method of installation will install all required Python package dependencies.

-## Requirements

-Python version 3.7+
-Miniconda3 managed microenvironment, incorporated code checkers are included in list form in 'requirements.txt'.
-Miniconda3 environment file is also available in the GitHub repository: 'environment.yml'.
+Before running `pyrewton`, activate the virtual environment:
+`conda activate pyrewton_env`
+Make sure the correct virtual environment is activated each time pyrewton is executed.

+If not using the pip3 installation method using the following commands to create the necessary virtual environment:
+`conda create -n <env_name> python=3.8 diamond hmmer prodigal -c conda-forge -c bioconda` `conda activate <env_name>`
+`pip3 install -r <path to pyrewton requirements.txt file>`

 ## Directories